HackCameroon/hacksc-random-app/README.md

 ## How to run the demo

-It is recommended that you have installed `Simulator.app` before starting.
+If you plan to run `Simulator.app` on your Mac for preview, run `open -a Simulator` before starting.

 Prepare to run the demo:
 > git clone https://github.com/hacksc-team-of-random-name/hacksc-random-app.git